-If there are significant changes (adding or deleting services) in the way the beneficiary prioritizes their personal outcomes, and/or if there are significant changes in the support strategies or service providers, the support coordinator must revise the POC to reflect these changes.
+If there are significant changes (adding or deleting services) in the way the beneficiary prioritizes his or her personal outcomes, and/or if there are significant changes in the support strategies or service providers, the support coordinator must revise the POC to reflect these changes.
 A revision request must be submitted to the LGE for approval on all beneficiaries.